mdrights/LiveSlak/README.txt

 == Replace the liveslak init script ==

 The init script inside the initrd image is the core of liveslak.
 The init script prepares the Live filesystem and configures several run-time OS parameters.
-If you have made modifications to this init script you can easily replace the default init script with yourw own script using the '-i' option.
+If you have made modifications to this init script you can easily replace the default init script with your own script using the '-i' option.
 The "upslak.sh" script is smart enough to recognize a iveslak template as input.
 The ".tpl" extension of some liveslak files means that these are templates.
-They are not usable as-is, because they contain placeholder strings like "@VERSION@ or "@DISTRO@" that first need to be replaced with real values.
+They are not usable as-is, because they contain placeholder strings like "@VERSION@" or "@DISTRO@" that first need to be replaced with real values.
 The "upslak.sh" script will take care of these substitutions.

 == Wrap persistence data into a new squashfs module ==